TweedBeetle/code-jam-python/README.md

 # code jam python
-Collection of [google code jam](https://code.google.com/codejam/about) exercises written in python
+This is a collection of solutions to [google code jam](https://code.google.com/codejam/about) exercises written in python